 f.
 Dependence on management resources of other companies

 The Group consigns in whole or part to subcontractors customer sales activities, retention and acquisition of customers, and network construction and maintenance mainly for telecommunications services, along with the execution of other related operations.
 In addition, the Group's information search services make use of other companies' search engines and paid search advertising distribution systems.
-The Group conducts credit investigations when it selects subcontractors and regularly monitors their results of operations and other conditions.
-The Group's business development could therefore be impacted if these subcontractors are unable to execute operations in line with the Group's expectations.
+The Group conducts credit investigations when it selects subcontractors and regularly monitors their results of operations and other conditions, as well as conducting regular operation audits, after entering the contract.
+If these subcontractors (including their directors and employees, or related parties) are unable to execute operations in line with the Group's expectations, or if the information of the Group or its customers is obtained without authorization or used outside of its purpose and so forth, it could have an impact on the Group's business development.

 Moreover, any damage to the credibility or corporate image of these subcontractors, to whom the Group consigns the services and products, would also have a negative impact on the Group's credibility or corporate image.
 This could hinder business development and the retention and acquisition of customers, which could impact the Group's business development, financial position and results of operations.